U.S. Embassy Stockholm, Sweden - STK

 During the medical exam

-The medical examination will include a medical history review, physical examination, and chest X-ray, gonorrhea test, and blood tests (for applicants 15 years of age or older).
+The medical examination will include a medical history review, physical examination, chest X-ray, gonorrhea test, and blood tests (for applicants 15 years of age or older).
 Depending on where you apply, the United States may also require tuberculosis (TB) testing for all applicants two years of age and older - TB testing is not required if you apply from Denmark, Norway or Sweden.
 Please be prepared to discuss your medical history, medications you are taking, and any treatments you are undergoing.
-You must also disclose any previous DUI related incidents.
+You must also disclose any previous DUI-related incidents.
 Information on general medical requirements for U.S. immigrants is available on the Centers for Disease Control and Prevention’s website.

 U.S. law requires immigrant visa applicants to obtain certain vaccinations prior to the issuance of a visa.
 Current vaccination requirements are available on CDC’s website.
 You can also read Frequently Asked Questions about medical exams at Travel.State.Gov.